Configure SSO for Bluebeam Accounts | Entra ID

 • Revu 21

-SSO and SCIM provide seamless access for your users and allow you to manage all workspace members through your identity provider.
+Single sign-on (SSO) provides seamless access for your users by allowing them to access Bluebeam products using their IdP login credentials.
 This guide provides instructions for the IT Admin to configure SSO for their organization if they use Microsoft Entra ID as an identity provider (IdP).
-If you use Okta Workforce Identity Cloud as an IdP, see Configuring SSO and SCIM for Bluebeam Accounts | Okta Workforce Cloud.
+If you use Okta Workforce Identity Cloud as an IdP, see Configuring SSO for Bluebeam Accounts | Okta Workforce Identity Cloud.

 You can choose to configure SSO only and not configure SCIM.
 However, if you want to configure SCIM, you must first configure SSO.